-Mint contains numerous volatile compounds and other substances that have powerful antioxidant, antibacterial, antiviral, antimicrobial, and antifungal properties.
+Mint contains numerous volatile organic compounds and other components that have powerful antioxidant, antibacterial, antiviral, antimicrobial, and antifungal properties.
 Mint has traditionally been used with varying degrees of success in treating a variety of conditions.
 These include loss of appetite, irritable bowel syndrome, gallstones, common cold, headache, bronchitis, sinusitis, and pulmonary tuberculosis.
+Please note that both mint essential oil and menthol are toxic when ingested.

 Mint is an excellent source of rosmarinic acid and the chemically-related caffeic acid.
 Mint is also a good source of vitamin A (through its beta-carotene content), calcium, hesperetin, iron, lutein, luteolin, and manganese, most of which have been found to have anti-cancer properties.
 Mint also contains some apigenin and ursolic acid.